Matty-El/velo-route/README.md

 Add Categories Form:

--   The category input is validated to ensure the user only inputs letter, spaces and no special characters
+-   The category input is validated to ensure the user only inputs letter, spaces and no special characters.

 ---